-The Radio Hub is available in a number of variations: Single loop, two loop and four loop options are available which use the XP95 protocol.
-The Radio Hub communicates to a protocol compatible Fire Alarm Control panel, via its loop wiring connection.
+The Radio Hub communicates to an XP95 protocol compatible Fire Alarm Control panel, via its loop wiring connections.

 An LCD display is provided on the Radio Hub along with function buttons, to allow programming and diagnostics to be carried out for all associated devices and RCCs.